Heidiland Hiking Tour 3: Murgsee - Flumserberg

 Description

-The trail climbs right from the end of the Upper Murg Lake.
-On older maps, the old hiking trail is still partly marked, which branches off in an easterly direction, but the new path leads in a southerly direction to the Widersteiner-Furggel.
-About halfway up this ascent, the path branches off at a large stone with signposts on the left, towards Chamm/Erdisgulmen/Maschgenkamm.
-The ascent now leads up on a partly pathless but well-marked route, always with a view back to the Murg Lakes and the Murg Valley.
-Slightly higher than 2200 m.a.s.l.M. follows a first transition, a narrow path then leads for about 200 meters along a steep wall.
-After a second transition, the area opens up to the slightly lower Chamm plateau, with the larger and smaller Chamm lakes.
-The path now leads over this plateau, the view on this varied piece extends to the Säntis, which looks out behind the Churfirsten.
-Shortly after the junction at Abendweid, the most challenging section of today's stage begins: the steep and exposed ascent up to the Erdisgulmen at 2286 m.a.s.l.M. and the subsequent short stretch of ridge path.
-After this somewhat more difficult part for people with a fear of heights, you will be rewarded with new views: the view follows the ridge on the right side from the lean terrain over Wissmeilen to the striking Spitzmeilen.
-From Hoch Camatsch the path leads down to the Sächserseeli and then comfortably as a panoramic path to the Zigerfurgglen crossing.
-At this point, where various hiking trails come together, you have almost reached the destination, the Maschgenkamm mountain station of the Flumserberg cable cars with the large panoramic restaurant.
-With the gondola lift it now goes comfortably down to Flumserberg Tannenbodenalp (gondola lift in operation until 17.00 clock).
+The path climbs right from the end of the Oberer Murgsee.
+Some older maps still show the old hiking trail branching off in an easterly direction, but the new trail heads south towards the Widersteiner-Furggel.
+About halfway up this ascent, the path branches off to the left at a large stone with signposts in the direction of Chamm/Erdisgulmen/Maschgenkamm.
+The ascent now leads up a partly pathless but well-marked route, always with views back to the Murg lakes and the Murg valley.
+A little higher than 2200 m.a.s.l., a first crossing follows, after which a narrow path leads along a steep wall for about 200 meters.
+After a second crossing, the terrain opens up to the slightly lower Chamm plateau, with the larger and smaller Chamm lakes.
+The trail now leads across this plateau, with views along this varied section stretching as far as the Säntis, which peeks out from behind the Churfirsten peaks.
+Shortly after the junction at Abendweid, the most challenging section of today's stage begins: the steep and exposed ascent up to Erdisgulmen at 2286 m above sea level and the short section of ridge path that follows.
+After this section, which is a little more difficult for people with a fear of heights, you are rewarded with new views: the view follows the ridge on the right-hand side from Magerrain via Wissmeilen to the striking Spitzmeilen.
+From Hoch Camatsch, the trail leads down to Sächserseeli and then leisurely as a panoramic trail to the Zigerfurgglen crossing.
+At this point, where various hiking trails come together, you have almost reached your destination, the Maschgenkamm mountain station of the Flumserberg mountain railroads with its large panoramic restaurant.
+The gondola lift now takes you comfortably down to Flumserberg Tannenbodenalp (gondola lift in operation until 5.00 pm).

-During the Heidiland Hiking Tour you will spend the night in one of the hotels on the Flumserberg.
+During the Heidiland Hiking Tour, you spend the night in one of the hotels on Flumserberg.

 Directions